When you’re competing for top talent, and you offer clear advantages over competitors, you can exploit those advantages if you do it diplomatically.

-Columnist Kris Dunn, Chief Human Resources Officer at Kinetix, has written an intriguing article for Fistful of Talent that offers five sneaky tips for negatively recruiting without appearing negative.
-Two of those tips didn’t seem particularly relevant to truck driver recruiting, so I didn’t include them in this post.
+Columnist Kris Dunn has written an intriguing article for Fistful of Talent that offers five handy tips for negatively recruiting without appearing negative.
+Two of those tips weren’t particularly relevant to truck driver recruiting, so I didn’t include them in this post.
 Here are highlights from the original piece:

-To Negative Recruit means you share interesting information about your competition with a candidate to increase your chance of closing.
-Here are [3 of the 5] Ways to Negative Recruit a candidate without looking like scum:
+To Negatively Recruit means you share interesting information about your competition with a candidate to increase your chance of closing.
+Here are [3 of the 5] Ways to Negatively Recruit a candidate without looking like scum:

-1. Assume the position of agent and always offer up what’s broken at your own company as you compare and contrast.
-Don’t just talk about the other company.
-Take what you know about your competition and compare and contrast with your own firm.
+1. Be honest about your own company’s shortcomings as you compare and contrast.
+Don’t just talk bad about the other companies.
 Let the competition win a round or two.
 But make sure you win the final round, and make sure it’s a round that really matters to the candidate.

-2. Use public information to help the candidate view the competitor with eyes wide open.
+2. Use public information to help candidates view the competition with eyes wide open.

-3. Ask questions about the next career step for the candidate if they join your competitor.
+3. Ask questions about the next career step for a driver if they join your competitor.

 MY THOUGHTS ON THE THREE TIPS

 Point 1 is by far the most important one to remember.
 In my own New Business efforts, I’m never shy about commenting on competitors—for a few reasons:

 1) I like and respect the majority of agencies I’ve competed against over the years—and the fact that I’m willing to say genuinely nice things about them strengthens the credibility of any negative observations I might share.
 And, I believe, demonstrates the fact that I’m ultimately interested in what’s best for a prospective client.